Head of Programmes

 • Ensure programs are aligned with Alight Country Strategy and contractual obligations of awarded grants, program sector standards, and humanitarian guidelines.

-• Facilitate the provision of technical guidance and support, to staff and partners, on all of Rwanda programming.
+• Ensure the technical team is facilitating integrated technical guidance and support to all staff and partners, on all Alight programming.

 • Plan, organize and coordinate the program activities across program sectors, ensuring complementary approaches, on-time, on-budget, on-target project activities and deliverables for accomplishing short and long-term project goals.

-• Closely work with the program coordinator, programs technical team and programs quality and learning advisor to ensure that adequate program performance and measurement tools and processes are in place, implemented and enable ongoing learning and improvements.
+• Closely work with the Area Coordinator, Technical Lead, MEAL Coordinator and Creative Insight Manager to ensure that adequate program performance and measurement tools and processes are in place, implemented and enable ongoing learning and improvements.

 • Ensure program budget holders have the knowledge and tools to comply with donor requirements and Alight grant management guidelines and can effectively manage their assigned programs and sectors.